cburkins/udemy-k8s-part5-k8sProduction/README.md

     ```

-1. Add encrypted Service Account to repo
+1. Add that same encrypted file (Service Account) to repo

     ```